bhushan354/Reservation-App-Frontend/README.md

 # 📖 Full-Stack-Capstone-Frontend

-*The Full-Stack-Capstone-Frontend* is a mobile web application where user can Make reservation and new car and delet the car.
+*The Full-Stack-Capstone-Frontend* is a web application designed to streamline the process of renting cars.
+Users can log in securely using their username and access various features through a navigation panel.
+The system allows users to browse available cars, make reservations, manage bookings, add new cars to the inventory, and delete them.
+The application is responsive, providing both mobile and desktop versions for a user-friendly experience.

 ## 🛠 Built With <a name="built-with"></a>
 - ✅ Ruby